-18. Cultivate relationships with diverse suppliers through fair financial terms including prompt payments, technical and managerial services, and educational seminars.

-- 19. Offer training and mentoring to diverse owned businesses to prepare them to partner with your hospital. - 20.
-Host match making events to connect diverse vendors with leaders in your hospital who are looking for business contracts. - 21.
-Provide details about past and future contracting opportunities to provide diverse businesses with valuable information on the types of goods and services that are procured by an agency and upcoming contracting opportunities, which helps diverse businesses understand what the hospital is planning to purchase in the next one or two years. - 22.
+- 19. Cultivate relationships with diverse suppliers through fair financial terms such as accelerated payment schedule, technical and managerial services, and educational seminars. - 20.
+Offer training and mentoring to diverse owned businesses to prepare them to partner with your hospital. - 21.
+Host match making events to connect diverse vendors with leaders in your hospital who are looking for business contracts. - 22.
+Provide details about past and future contracting opportunities to provide diverse businesses with valuable information on the types of goods and services that are procured by an agency and upcoming contracting opportunities, which helps diverse businesses understand what the hospital is planning to purchase in the next one or two years. - 23.
 Communicate supplier diversity as a priority across the organization.
 Keep leadership across the organization informed about supplier diversity progress and share success stories on how the supplier diversity program has made a difference to those suppliers and how they have helped the hospital achieve its goals.